-Baked Brats with potatoes, onions, cabbage, and a mustard maple glaze is a simple sheet pan meal that is perfect for a quick dinner filled with incredible flavor!
+This recipe for Baked Brats is the epitome of easy dinner recipes!
+Made with potatoes, onions, cabbage, and a mustard maple glaze, this simple sheet pan meal is filled with incredible flavor!

 Notes on Ingredients

 - Bratwursts: Use Turkey, Chicken, or Pork Brats.
 I highly recommend purchasing raw brats so that you can first infuse them with flavor by par-boiling in beer.

 - Beer: If you opt to par-boil your brats before roasting, you can use a light beer, such as Corona, or a German lager, such as Sam Adams Oktoberfest, which imparts a ton of flavor into the bratwurst.
 If you are opposed to using beer or need this dish to be gluten-free, you can par-boil in apple cider or chicken stock which also imparts delicious flavor.

 - Cabbage: Purple or green cabbage both work equally well in this recipe.

 - Potatoes: Use any potatoes you like, red potatoes, baby potatoes, russet potatoes, Yukon gold potatoes.

 - Onions: I recommend using a yellow, white, or sweet onion.
 Not a red onion.